 Surrender and New Constitution

-In September 1945, following the atomic bombings of Hiroshima and Nagasaki, Hirohito broke the precedent of imperial silence and announced the nation’s unconditional surrender to the Allied Forces.
+INFO: In September 1945, following the atomic bombings of Hiroshima and Nagasaki, Hirohito broke the precedent of imperial silence and announced the nation’s unconditional surrender to the Allied Forces.
 Japan lost 2.3 million soldiers and an estimated 800,000 civilians in WWII.
 General Douglas MacArthur, who was made Allied commander, was sent to Japan to oversee its rehabilitation.
 The country found itself occupied for years by the United States, who introduced democratic reforms.
 While many wanted Hirohito to be tried as a war criminal, MacArthur made a bargain with the emperor that included the implementation of a new Japanese constitution and the denouncement of imperial “divinity.”

 (excerpt from BIOGRAPHY.COM)